 After 13 years of work experience as an Occupational Therapy Specialist in Driving, Susan Pierce had a strong desire to open a community-based private practice specializing in functional and community mobility services for all ages and disability groups.
 With the encouragement and assistance of her father, Brooke Pierce, Susan founded Adaptive Mobility Services, Inc. in Orlando, FL in 1990.
-After years of success in Florida, she opened the first franchise office in Indiana in 2009.

 Our first mission here at Adaptive Mobility Services is to provide quality occupational therapy services for people with disabilities who require assistance with functional and community mobility.
 Our company offers unique, specialized services such as driver evaluation, driver rehabilitation, driver education, wheelchair evaluation and home/functional evaluation.